HershNagpal/webcheckers/docs/DesignDoc.md

 Future improvements may focus on the Board class next.
 While the Game class has been significantly cleaned up by moving many of the long methods out and repeated operations into functions, the Board class is still extremely long and may have repetitive code that can be put into methods.
+- General Improvements to be Made
+  * Signing out of the application should update the player state of being in a game, replaying, and spectating, meaning the player is automatically resigned and exited from the game modes.
+  * The game states of being ongoing and finished are updated poorly due to some pages refreshing automatically.
+Defensive checks could be made to properly update the games as soon as they are finished, rather than when the player tries to play a new game.
+- Improving Enhancement Features
+  * Replay mode currently requires a board that holds the state of what pieces have been captured and where they were captured.
+The design can be improved by creating a subclass of Board that is allowed to keep track of the pieces captured.
+In this manner, normal games being played do not have to store this information that is unused.
+Additionally, the current implementation of replay keeps track of users replaying in two controllers.
+Changing the design to only need one controller do this should be considered.
+- Improving Adherence to Design Principles
+  * FILL-IN
+  *
+  *
+  *

 ## Testing
 Tests were performed mainly by running the game server and manually creating situations in which the